tshepang/blog/content/Rashomon (1950).md

 categories = ['movies']
 +++

-Of the highest-rated of Akira Kirosawa\'s movies, *Rashomon* is given the stature of [Seven Samurai], if not more, but for me it\'s just a dumb story with bad acting.
+Of the highest-rated of Akira Kirosawa's movies, *Rashomon* is given the stature of [Seven Samurai], if not more, but for me it's just a dumb story with bad acting.
 In fact I found its ridiculousness unbearable in this revisit.
 Regardless, Toshiro Mifune is really an interesting actor, but happened to be given a shitty role, where he